ourresearch/openalex-docs/the-data/works/README.md

 ### `biblio`

-_Object:_ Old-timey bibliographic info for this work.
+Old-timey bibliographic info for this work.

 This is mostly useful only in citation/reference contexts.
 These are all strings because sometimes you'll get fun values like "Spring" and "Inside cover."

 * `volume` (_String_)
 * `issue` (_String_)